c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 **Counsel Inquiry**: Yes?

-**Professor David Halpern**: That people were very strongly influenced by anything what you might call Covid-secure, the mask, the safety, this is the rules for the restaurant -- I think 20-odd points more likely, percentage points, to go to the restaurant.
+**Professor David Halpern**: That people were very strongly influenced by anything what you might call Covid-secure, the :outline:`mask`, the safety, this is the rules for the restaurant -- I think 20-odd points more likely, percentage points, to go to the restaurant.

 In contrast, paying people was quite a small effect, I think six percentage points, so it was a very powerful result, we thought, because it tells you that if you get a Covid-secure system in place, not only are more people going to be confident to go out, it's also reinforcing good practice of Covid-secure requirement.
 So you would pay a premium to go to a restaurant with your mother, maybe you do that anyway, but in this case, for Covid, whereas if you were a bunch of 21-year olds, you might not care so much and you would go, as it were, for a less secure environment.